redhat-developer/gitops-operator/hack/non-olm-install/README.md

 The `install-gitops-operator.sh` script supports two methods of installation.
 1. Using operator and component images set as environment variables (default method)
-2. Derive the operator and component images from the `ClusterServiceVersion` manifest present in the operator bundle **Note**: This method requires podman or docker binary to be available in the PATH environment variable.
-Use environment variables `USE_BUNDLE_IMG`, `BUNDLE_IMG` and `DOCKER` for this method of installation
+2. Derive the operator and component images from the `ClusterServiceVersion` manifest present in the operator bundle **Note**: Use environment variables `USE_BUNDLE_IMG`, `BUNDLE_IMG` for this method of installation

 ### Known issues and work arounds

 1. Missing RBAC access to update CRs in `argoproj.io` domain

+Affected versions:
+- 1.7.4 and older versions
+- 1.8.3 and older versions

+Fixed versions:
+- 1.8.4 and later versions
+- 1.9.0 and later versions

-Issue: (Now fixed)
+Issue:
 https://github.com/redhat-developer/gitops-operator/issues/148

 Workaround:
 Run the following script to create the required `ClusterRole` and `ClusterRoleBinding`

 ```